jayzen33/VibeSinger/README.md

 ## Citation 🧾

-If you use YingMusic‑Singer for research, please cite:
+If you use YingMusic-Singer for research, please cite:

 ```
 @article{zheng2025yingmusicsinger,
   title={YingMusic-Singer: Zero-shot Singing Voice Synthesis and Editing with Annotation-free Melody Guidance},
   author={Zheng, Junjie and Hao, Chunbo and Ma, Guobin and Zhang, Xiaoyu and Chen, Gongyu and Ding, Chaofan and Chen, Zihao and Xie, Lei},